dansand/gravityPt1/README.md

 ## Examples

-### A simple example
+### An introductory example

-To introduce the concept, we start by considering the problem of integrating the followinf 2D function ($F(x,y)$) over the y axis:
+To introduce the concepts, we start by considering the problem of integrating a scalar 2D function ($F(x,y)$) over the y axis:

 $$f(x) = \int F(x,y) \mathop{dy} $$

 [This](https://github.com/dansand/gravityPt1/blob/master/pt1_Integrals.ipynb) notebook shows how we can calculate the function $f(x)$ using Underworld2 spectral integration.

-### Upward continuation of a gravity
+### gravity upward continuation

-Given a known subsurface density structure $\rho(x,y)$, the surface (upward continued) gravity signal can be written as:
+Given a known subsurface density structure $\rho(x,y)$, the surface gravity signa (upward continued) can be written as:

 $# \Delta g (x) = 2\pi G \left[ \sum_k e^{ikx} \int_{z_0}^{z_t} \hat \Gamma(k,z)e^{-kz} dz  \right]$$

-We cna perform this gravity calculation using spectral intragration.
-The promary differece is that we have to build the Underworld function for $e^{-kz}$, which is known as the upward continuation kernel.
+We can perform this gravity calculation using spectral intragration.
+Compared with the first example, the primary differece is that we have to build the Underworld function for $e^{-kz}$, which is known as the upward continuation kernel.

 [This](https://github.com/dansand/gravityPt1/blob/master/pt2_gravityEx1.ipynb) notebook compares the spectral upward continuation approach with an analytic solution for a buried cylinder.

 ###  Gravity anomalies for isoviscous convection

 Lateral density anamolies contribute to surface gravity anomalies directly, as well as through pertubations to the mantle boundaries (dynamic topography).
-In [This]() notebook, we compare our numerical proceedure to an analytic solution for (isoviscous) convection in the mantle.
+In [This](https://github.com/dansand/gravityPt1/blob/master/pt3_gravityEx2.ipynb) notebook, we compare our numerical proceedure to an analytic solution for (isoviscous) convection in the mantle.
 This demonstrates how to account for the perturbation (topgraphy) of radial density transitions, such as the core mantle boundary.